Priy-ansh-jain/StratexMovie-Hub/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Dear Checker,
+in api there is no valid url or path for rendering image to the app.

 to run this app first
 1 ) write a command in Termial npm Install => it will install all the packages.